 In 1999, the Pac-12 Conference created a Postgraduate Scholarship Program to honor and provide assistance for graduate study to outstanding student‐athletes from its member institutions who also are outstanding scholars.
-This program experienced a major revision in 2015.

 To be selected for a postgraduate scholarship, a student-athlete must have: